Skip to content

 Digital1 metricsOfficial source

-Population with digital difficulties
+Population in digital vulnerability

-Economy15 metricsOfficial source
+Economy17 metricsOfficial source

 Hotel VAT rate (from 1 March 2026)